Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 “Aren’t you sleeping?” my wife asked me.

-“I don’t feel sleepy” I said.
+“I don’t feel sleepy,” I said.
 The fear was piercing my heart like sharp spears.

 The clock rang twelve.

-The same odour!
+The same odor!

-Once gained consciousness, she got up, still tottering.
+Once she gained consciousness, she got up, still tottering.
 “I felt that something bit my neck and sucked up my blood.”
 She told him as she wiped her eyes.

 I watched her neck.
-There were two tiny drops of blood in her throat in the size of a pin tip.
+There were two tiny drops of blood in her throat the size of a pin tip.
 Her body was shivering.

 “Don’t be afraid.
-You might have dreamt something bad” I told her.
+You might have dreamt something bad,” I told her.
 It was a lie deliberately told, I know.

 Along with its music, a song sung in a grating voice was also heard.

-Someone called out, “Kanjanai…Kanjanai…”- a commanding tone.
+Someone called out, “Kanjanai…Kanjanai…” - a commanding tone.

 An extremely loud scream came out of the house, quaking.
-The doors were terribly wind-blown.
+The doors were terribly windblown.

 Followed it, was there a silence.
 The silence of a burial ground!

-He signaled me, “Come here”
+He signaled me, “Come here.”

 I went to the street.